Josefina Phodaca-Ambrosio

-Josefina Rodil Phodaca-Ambrosio (born about 1917 – died 3 September 1970) was a Filipina lawyer, politician and church leader.
+Josefina Rodil Phodaca-Ambrosio (about 1917 – 3 September 1970) was a Filipina lawyer, politician and church leader.
 She sat on the Manila City Council from 1947 to 1951, and was the first Asian president of the International Federation of Women Lawyers (FIDA), serving from 1958 to 1960.

 Early life

 Josefina Rodil Phodaca was born in Marinduque province, the daughter of Mariano Phodaca and Bonifacia Rodil.
 Her parents were farmers.
 She and her sister, Naomi, organized childcare programs and literacy classes in their hometown as young women; both sisters attended law school at the University of Manila.
 Josefina Phodaca studied urban planning in the United States in 1948, and earned her Master of Laws degree at Yale Law School in 1957.

 Career

 Law and politics in the Philippines

 Phodaca was admitted to the bar in Manila in 1940, and shared a law practice with her sister and her brother-in-law.
 She served on the Manila City Council from 1947 to 1951, as chair of health and welfare, and the only woman on the council during her tenure.
 During her time on the council she campaigned against gambling and prostitution in the city.
-In 1949, she was founder and leader of the short-lived National Political Party of Women in the Philippines, and chair of the Civic Assembly of Women of the Philippines.
-She was active in the YWCA, Girl Scouting, the National Federation of Women’s Clubs, and the women's suffrage and family planning movements in the Philippines.
+In 1949, she was already a founder and leader of the short-lived National Political Party of Women in the Philippines, and chair of the Civic Assembly of Women of the Philippines.
+She was active in the YWCA, Girl Scouting, the National Federation of Women's Clubs, and the women's suffrage and family planning movements in the Philippines.
 In 1970, she received the Presidential Award of Merit from Ferdinand Marcos.